-- 16. (1) An operator holding a permit for carriage of dangerous goods or an operator who chooses not to transport dangerous goods shall establish and update dangerous goods training program, which shall be reviewed and approved by the Civil Aviation Authority, in accordance with the Technical Instructions for ground staff and crew members. - (2) A test to verify understanding must be undertaken following training.
-Confirmation that the test has been completed satisfactorily is required.

-- (3) An operator shall ensure that all staff who require dangerous goods training receive recurrent training within 24 months of previous training.
-However, if recurrent training is completed within the final three months of validity of previous training, the period of validity extends from the date on which the recurrent training was completed until 24 months from the expiry date of the previous training. - (4) An operator shall ensure that records of dangerous goods training are maintained for all staff trained in accordance with the Technical Instructions. - (5) An operator shall ensure that his handling agent's staff are trained in accordance with the applicable requirements above. - (6) Instructors of initial and recurrent dangerous goods training programs must have adequate instructional skills and have successfully completed a dangerous goods training program in accordance with the Technical Instructions. - (7) Instructors delivering initial and recurrent training programs must at least every 24 months deliver such courses, or in the absence of this attend recurrent training
+- 16. (1) An operator holding a permit for carriage of dangerous goods or an operator who chooses not to transport dangerous goods shall establish and update dangerous goods training program, which shall be reviewed and approved by the Civil Aviation Authority, in accordance with the Technical Instructions for ground staff and crew members. - (2) An operator carrying or not carrying dangerous goods as cargo, mail or stores shall ensure that personnel as specified in the Technical Instructions be trained or training be verified prior to the person performing any duty in accordance with the Technical Instructions. - (3) A test to verify understanding must be provided following training.
+Confirmation that the test has been completed satisfactorily is required. - (4) An operator shall ensure that recurrent training be provide within 24 months of previous training to ensure knowledge is current.
+However, if recurrent training is completed within the final three months of validity of previous training, the period of validity extends from the date on which the recurrent training was completed until 24 months from the expiry date of the previous training. - (5) An operator shall ensure that records of dangerous goods training are maintained for all staff trained in accordance with the Technical Instructions. - (6) An operator shall ensure that his handling agent's staff are trained in accordance with the applicable requirements above. - (7) Instructors of initial and recurrent dangerous goods training programs must have adequate instructional skills and have successfully completed a dangerous goods training program in accordance with the Technical Instructions. - (8) Instructors delivering initial and recurrent training programs must at least every 24 months deliver such courses, or in the absence of this attend recurrent training.